michalgerhat/fimme-server/README.md

 * `npm start` to launch the server, displaying table of client activity on console (uses console.clear()).
 * `npm run verbose` to launch the server, logging all incoming and outgoing messages.
 * `npm run client` to launch an HTML dummy client for testing.
-Some test logins [here](https://github.com/michalgerhat/fimme-server/blob/master/db/users.txt).
+[Some test login credentials here](https://github.com/michalgerhat/fimme-server/blob/master/db/users.txt).
-* Live demo of dummy client [here](https://gerhat.cz/client.html).
+* [Live demo of dummy client here](https://gerhat.cz/fimme-client).
 You can open it in multiple browser tabs and simulate connections.

 ## Features